mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

   }
 ```

-Define and use an index template for a given pattern that satisfies a given set of requirements
+### Define and use an index template for a given pattern that satisfies a given set of requirements
+Insert explanation here
 ```json
 PUT _template/totality_2024-tmpl
 {